justinrlee/terraform-templates/cloud-networking/confluent-aws-privatelink/README.md

 # Confluent Cloud AWS PrivateLink Clusters

-This is an example of how to expose a Confluent Cloud AWS PrivateLink cluster to clients outside of AWS
+This is an example of how provision an AWS VPC and a Confluent PrivateLink cluster connected to the VPC.

 # Resources